SwayamC1/Network-Ops-Lab/README.md

 ---

-## Public Dashboard
+## Public Demo Dashboard
 **[→ Meridian Network Operations Center on Grafana](https://tealjeep3109.grafana.net/public-dashboards/2fe1661bb8c7468d90b36d95464d0591)**

+The public Grafana dashboard uses exported demo data so the project can be reviewed without requiring access to my local SQL Server instance.
+The production-style local setup uses SQL Server, where monitor.py writes uptime logs and incident records directly to the database.

 ---

-## What I Built
+What I Built

-The fictional company is **Meridian Solutions** — 25 employees across Finance, Operations, and IT Administration.
-I treated it like a real environment: designed the network, secured it, built monitoring tools around it, stored the operational data in a database, and documented everything the way a junior admin would on the job.

-**The four parts:**
+The fictional company is Meridian Solutions, a small-business network environment with separate segments for IT Administration, Finance, Operations, Servers, and Guest access.

+I treated this project like a junior network operations/admin lab: I designed the network, segmented it with VLANs, enforced a Guest-to-Server access restriction, built a Python monitor, logged operational data to SQL Server, created incident tracking, documented troubleshooting steps, and built dashboard views for status reporting.

+The four main parts:

-1. Designed and configured a segmented network in Cisco Packet Tracer (VLANs, inter-VLAN routing, ACLs)
-2. Wrote a Python script that pings every host every 60 seconds and logs results to SQL Server
+Designed and configured a segmented network in Cisco Packet Tracer using VLANs, trunking, inter-VLAN routing, and ACLs Wrote a Python monitor that checks host reachability and service ports, then logs results to SQL Server Built a SQL Server database with normalized tables, reporting views, indexes, least-privilege users, and backup/restore procedures
-3. Set up SQL Server with a normalized schema, user roles, backup jobs, and a restore runbook
-4. Built a live Grafana dashboard that anyone can view showing host status, uptime %, and incidents
+Created dashboard reporting using Streamlit locally and Grafana for a public demo view

 ---